Cost of living in Hội An

-read on →We are J (Dad), R (Mum), E (the eldest) and e (yes, two e's — and he's the boss).
-A well-travelled family from the UK who recognised the limits that mainstream education has for our two neurodiverse boys, sold most of what we owned, strapped on four backpacks and booked one-way tickets from Heathrow to Bangkok.
+read on →We are J (Dad), R (Mum), E (the eldest) and e (yes, two e's — and "ee's" the boss!).
+A well-travelled family from the UK who recognised the limits that mainstream education has for our two boys, sold most of what we owned, strapped on four backpacks and booked one-way tickets from Heathrow to Bangkok.

 We have backpacked around India, Nepal, Thailand, Malaysia and Vietnam.
-The West's bargain — work until you retire, then live the life you wanted — assumes a perfect health and a surviving pension we are not prepared to bet our family on.
+The West's promise — work until you retire, then live the life you want — assumes a perfect health and a surviving pension we are not prepared to bet our family on.
 So we are showing the boys, rather than telling them, that there is more than one way to live.

 A deep breath before plunging into a new year — kumquats, red envelopes and bunting between the flag and the hammer-and-sickle.